-Green Mountain Creamery is the brand name of products made by Commonwealth Dairy, which is located in Brattleboro, Vermont.
+Green Mountain Creamery is the brand name of products made by Ehrmann Commonwealth Dairy, headquartered in Brattleboro, Vermont.

-The reason we produce some Green Mountain Creamery in Arizona is due to growth in demand for our brand.
+The primary reason we produce some Green Mountain Creamery in Arizona is due to growth in demand for our brand.
 We were shipping yogurt all the way to the West coast, which was expensive and inefficient.
-In order to reduce our carbon footprint; we built a dairy south of Phoenix and source our milk from a handful of family owned dairies within 15 miles of the facility.
+In order to reduce our carbon footprint; we built a dairy south of Phoenix and source our milk from a handful of family-owned dairies within 15 miles of the facility.

-The milk used in Green Mountain Creamery yogurt is sourced from local dairy farms located in Vermont, Western Massachusetts and New Hampshire.
-All milk is from dairy cows not treated with artificial growth hormones.
+The milk used in Green Mountain Creamery yogurt is sourced from local dairy farms in Vermont, New Hampshire and New York.
+We produce some items at our Arizona facility with milk sourced local to the plant.
+All of the milk we use is from dairy cows that are not treated with artificial growth hormones.
 All of the milk used in our products is Grade A and rBST free.

-Plain yogurt contains up to 7 grams of naturally occurring sweetener from the lactose in the milk, and no additional sugar is added.
-The fruit flavors and vanilla have up to 18 grams.
-Only pure cane sugar is used in the fruit and vanilla, and the maple contains pure maple syrup from Vermont, Maine, and New Hampshire.
+Our plain yogurt contains up to 7 grams of naturally occurring sweetener from the lactose in the milk.
+The fruit flavors and vanilla use only pure cane sugar, and the maple contains pure maple syrup from Vermont.

-The whey is recycled and used as a feed additive for livestock.
+The whey is recycled and used as a livestock feed additive.

 We responsibly manage our whey.
-We invested in equipment to purify the whey, so we can use the water in our plant.
-What remains of the whey is purified value added product which we sell back to farmers for feed.
+We invested in equipment to purify the whey so we can use the water in our plant.
+What remains of the whey is purified and we sell it back to local farmers for livestock feed.
+We responsibly manager the whey by-product.
+When it is removed from the milk, we have equipment that separates the water and whey.
+The water is used in our plant and the whey is sold back to local farmers as feed for their livestock.

-o Support for the local dairy economy and community is vital to the future of Vermont and the preservation of Vermont's Greenspace and agricultural future.
+o Support for the local dairy economy and community is vital to the future of Vermont,the preservation of Vermont's Greenspace and its agricultural future.

 o Our plant utilizes a significant quantity of locally produced milk.
 All of this milk is rBST-free, and comes predominately from Vermont and nearby New England farms.